loosolab/UROPA/docs/output.md

 **feature, feature_start, feature_end, feature_strand** : The information of the genomic feature that annotates the peak, as extracted by the gtf file.

-**distance** : The distance measured as following: abs(peak.center-feature.position).If no feature.position given,then the minimum of 3 distances from each feature.position{start,center,end} to peak.center is chosen.
+**distance** : The distance measured as following: `abs(peak.center-feature.anchor)`.
+If no feature.anchorgiven,then the minimum of 3 distances from each feature.anchor{start,center,end} to peak.center is chosen.

-**feat_pos**: The position of the genomic feature annotated,having the minimum distance to the peak.center.If 'feature.position' given in config only this will be shown.
+**feat_anchor**: The position of the genomic feature annotated,having the minimum distance to the peak.center.If 'feature.anchor' given in config only this will be shown.

 **genomic_location**: The position of the peak relative to the annotated feature direction.(i.e upstream = peak located upstream of the gene).